SalesforceLabs/ActionPlans/README.md

 ### Data Import

-(Optional) This repository comes with sample data.
+- (Optional) This repository comes with sample data.
 To load sample Accounts and Contacts, run the following:

     ```
     sfdx force:data:tree:import -p ./data/data-plan.json
     ```

-This repository includes a sample Action Plan Template file, which you can import on the appropriate tab ('https://<yourinstance>.lightning.force.com/lightning/n/Action_Plans_Template_Import') in the org.
+- This repository includes a sample Action Plan Template file, which you can import on the appropriate tab (`https://<yourinstance>.lightning.force.com/lightning/n/Action_Plans_Template_Import`) in the org.
 [Trade show follow-up](https://github.com/SalesforceLabs/ActionPlans/blob/main/data/Export%20-%20Trade%20Show%20follow%20up.xml).
-You may need to download the file from GitHub, or you can find it in your SFDX project in its folder.
+You may need to download the file from GitHub, or you can find it in your SFDX project in the `data` folder.

 ### Code formatting